 Special student populations who already use established, documented accommodations will continue to use them to demonstrate competency and to meet the Assessment Benchmarks and Transition to High School Standards.
-English Learners (EL) students must demonstrate yearly progress in the speaking, listening, reading, and writing domains of the ACCESS for ELs (Assessing Comprehension and Communication in English State-to-State for English Learners), which is the state-mandated annual English language proficiency assessment.
+EL students must demonstrate yearly progress in the speaking, listening, reading, and writing domains of the Assessing Comprehension and Communication in English State-to-State for English Learners (ACCESS for ELs), which is the state-mandated annual English language proficiency assessment.